terencezl/ScriptsForVASP/README.md

 to a level handy enough to suit my own research need, I will not actively maintain this project anymore, and the documentation will not be added either.
-However, I selected some of the generally useful features, like plotting, fitting, POSCAR manipulation and repackaged them, made a Python package out of it, named [pydass_vasp](http://terencezl.github.io/pydass_vasp/).
+However, I selected some of the generally useful features, like plotting, fitting, POSCAR manipulation and reorganized them, made a Python package out of it, named [pydass_vasp](http://terencezl.github.io/pydass_vasp/).
 It should be interesting to you.
 Just take a look.